shmuelko/shmuelko/README.md

 - 👋 Hi, I’m Shmuel
-- 👀 I’m interested in Efficiency/Problem Solving/Gaming
+- 👀 I’m interested in Efficiency/Problem Solving
-- 🌱 I’m currently learning Clojure/Ruby
 - 💞️ I’m looking to collaborate
 - 📫 You can reach me in shmuel777@gmail.com